UCEAP Israel

 Click here for more information.

-Israel XP at Bar-Ilan University
+Bar-Ilan University

 Israel XP works in conjunction with Bar-Ilan University to provide students with high-level general and Judaic studies, credits that are transferable to many North American universities, and an independent, vibrant dorm life.
 We offer the benefits of a relatively small, intimate program of approximately 120 English-speaking students, combined with the resources and infrastructure of a top notch university.